 It'll survive being submerged in water for up to 30 minutes, so it's more than qualified to accompany you to the beach or pool (or, more likely, a downpour in the middle of a barbecue).
 And the 10-hour battery life should be long enough for most beach/pool/barbecue sessions.

 Sound quality is also top notch, especially for a smart speaker.
-Instrument separation is impressive, while there's also plenty of drive and attack.
+Instrument separation is impressive, while there's also a healthy dose of drive and attack.
 Add in plenty of detail, and you have a speaker that will do you proud, whether you're relaxing at home or nodding along at the beach.

 JBL Playlist: Multi-room music and bass